SagarMainali/reactHookForm_reset/README.md

 ## Exploring complicated behaviour of reset API of react-hook-form library.

 #### Objective
-When the 'documentType' input filed changes, only the 'documentNumber' must be reset to the specified value.
+When the 'documentType' input field changes, only the 'documentNumber' must be reset to the specified value.

 #### Problem statement
 When the 'documentType' changes, infinite trigger of useEffect hook causes infinite re-rendering.